-If you google the catchphrase “9/11”, it will say “About 451,000,000 results (0.78 seconds)” However, if you google COVID-14, then it says “About 5,720,000,000 results (0.56 seconds).”
+If you google the catchphrase “9/11”, it will say “About 451,000,000 results (0.78 seconds)” However, if you google COVID-19, then it says “About 5,720,000,000 results (0.56 seconds).”
 That is a multiple of 13.
-The truth is that although 9/11 may have scarred the American psyche, it had not reached down into its day-to-day life.
-Oh, the TSA lines got longer when we took our annual vacation trip to Florida or Hawaii.
+The truth is that although 9/11 may have scarred the American psyche, but it had not reached down into its day-to-day life.
+Oh, the TSA lines got longer when, but we still took our annual vacation trip to Florida or Hawaii.

 But it did not create a shortage of toilet paper.
 It did not keep little Bobbie or Barbi home from school.
 It did not recreate the corner home office into an actual business office.
-No, the Cultural Pandemic of 2020 changed our personal daily routines and the daily routines of our organizations.
+No, the COVID-19 pandemic of 2020 changed our personal daily routines and the daily routines of our organizations.
 The year 2020 was the year organizational change management or OCM was institutionalized.
-The change we face is as exponential, as it is existential.
+The change we faced is as exponential, as it is existential.

-In medical terms, a pandemic is an epidemic of infectious disease that spreads across a large region, multiple continents, or even worldwide.
-But a disease is curable.
+Today’s changes are nothing short of a cultural pandemic.
+In medical terms, a disease pandemic is an epidemic of infectious disease that spreads across a large region, multiple continents, or even worldwide.
+A disease is curable.
+However

 The Book of Change© is both a meta-analysis model and a resource publication where the reader can learn about the change management process.
 You can learn about the history, terminology, institutions, and current thinking regarding the topic.
 But much of the publication is built on the thinking of others who have been or are contributing to the field.

 A cultural pandemic is not curable.
 A cultural pandemic is immutable.
 In other words, it changes you, you don’t change it.